ItsJustPW/thbettingguys/content/collections/pages/home.md

         text: tips
       -
         type: text
-        text: " and analyses.
-If you are struggling to understand any of our bets, then we got you covered as we have everything explained\_in our guides."
+        text: ' and analyses.
+Please remember to subscribe to our newsletter and be notified when our bets are posted.'
 ---